dnnxl/dnnxl.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Gave a seminar on "A Computer Vision and Deep Learning-Based System for Multi-Object Tracking with Drones in Precision Agriculture" at the Colaboratorio Nacional de Computación Avanzada (CNCA) of Centro Nacional de Alta Tecnología (CeNAT).
+Gave a seminar on *"A Computer Vision and Deep Learning-Based System for Multi-Object Tracking with Drones in Precision Agriculture"* at the [Colaboratorio Nacional de Computación Avanzada (CNCA)](https://cnca.cenat.ac.cr/) of the [Centro Nacional de Alta Tecnología (CeNAT)](https://www.cenat.ac.cr/).